Murder in a Blue World: Home media

 In 1986 the film was released on UK VHS by Empire Video as Clockwork Terror and again in by Pagan Films as Murder in a Blue World with this second English title also used for its British DVD releases in 2004 and 2009 by Hanzibar Films and HB Films respectively.
 The original Spanish version is 100 minutes long and when the film was first released on UK VHS as Clockwork Terror (running time - 96:42 minutes) it had two scenes of added expositional footage, but the BBFC cut 2:06 minutes of violent scenes which were later intact in the subsequent home video releases with the new title of Murder in a Blue World (running time - 98:21 minutes); in turn the two scenes of expositional dialogue were missing from these latter releases.
 To this day the entire uncut film hasn't been released on home video in its native Spain, the UK, the US or anywhere else, but if one watches the 1986 British VHS of the film and compares it to its later video and DVD releases (which all feature the same running time of the film print) in terms of the deleted scenes in each version then one can piece together how the whole unedited film would be like.

+On 22 November 2022, the film was released on Blu-ray in North America by Cauldron Films, in what is advertised as a 'Producer's Cut', with a listed running time of 97 minutes.